Rahul-Kaura/RoomieConnectWorkingApp/README.md

 FindHousing uses [Stream Chat](https://getstream.io/chat/) to enable live, real-time messaging between users.
 Once matched, you can chat instantly—no refresh needed, and all messages are delivered in real time.

+## UI Animations

+- The home screen features a synchronized cycling and pulse animation for the credits at the bottom: "By: Rahul, <cycling names>".
+Both "Rahul" and the cycling names pulse in sync, and the RoomieConnect logo and title bounce at the same interval for a lively, modern effect.

 ---

 **Note:** This project currently uses in-memory storage for rapid prototyping.
 For production, a persistent database is recommended.